Peluboy/peluboy/README.md

 # 👋 Welcome to my Github Profile

-**`Digital Craftsman (Developer/Filmmaker/Creator)`**
+**`Frontend Developer and Creative Designer`**

 Hey there!
-I'm Pelumi, a frontend developer and creative designer.
+I'm Pelumi, a front-end developer and creative designer.
 I'm passionate about crafting visually stunning and user-friendly web experiences.
 This GitHub portfolio serves as a showcase of my work, where I share my projects, designs, and contributions to the development community.

    <p align="left">
       <a href="https://www.youtube.com/c/fknight?sub_confirmation=1">